valeriaopre/website2/content/blogs/art.md

 - ""
 - ""
 date: "2017-10-31T21:28:43-05:00"
-description: "Doodeling & painting are a way for me to wind down, detox and think about life."
+description: "xy"
 draft: false
-image: myart.jpg
+image: bello.jpg
 keywords: ""
-slug: lifeimitatesart
+slug: blogs
-title: Life Imitates Art
+title: Something
 ---

 Doodeling & painting are a way for me to wind down, detox and think about life.